madkraft/modular_js/README.md

 TODO:
 + ~~setup React~~
++ ~~integrate mini redux~~
++ react router
++ redux
 + restore basic functionality
++ prepare data with products
++ grab a list of products via ajax
 + react with firebase for authentication
-+ ~~integrate mini redux~~
-+ try mobx
-+ grab a list of products via ajax

 + remove item from the cart
 + btn to clear cart